Observing Double White Dwarfs with the Lunar GW Antenna: Conclusions

-Afterwards, an analysis of the detectability of such objects was performed using the codes \textsc{GWFish} and \textsc{Legwork}.
+Afterwards, an analysis of the detectability of the population binaries was performed using the codes \textsc{GWFish} and \textsc{Legwork}.
+For Galactic spiraling DWDs we found a power-law S/N cumulative distribution with spectral index $\beta = -1.19$ and $N(\text{S/N}>1)=334$.
+Considering a representative S/N threshold $\rho=8$, this implies $N(\text{S/N}>8)=30$.
 For merging DWDs, LGWA can effectively localize and thus identify a significant fraction of the sources as a single systems in the MW and as a single galaxies for the extragalactic population.
 The precision that should be reached by the detector is generally enough to locate the object unambiguously and link it to a potential electromagnetic observation, under the wider requirement of detection.
-The confusion limit however can be reached by some objects, implying that other studies are advisable on this topic, covering at least two aspects: \begin{itemize} \item A more detailed estimation of the properties of the expected sources, in particular for what regards the exact merging frequency of the DWDs, which introduces a frequency cutoff that is crucial to determine the SNR and the localization precision.
-A small variation of the frequency cutoff implies a considerable change in the SNR and localization quality. \item A precise modelization of the waveform, which is heavily affected by mass effects and does not correspond to a pure general relativity waveform, especially in the latter phases of the merging.
-Since this last phase could account for a significant fraction of the SNR of the event, it's essential to produce a set of reliable approximants suitable for the \textsc{GWFish} framework. \end{itemize}
+The confusion limit however can be reached by some objects, implying that other studies are advisable on this topic, covering at least two aspects: \begin{itemize} \item A more detailed estimation of the properties of the expected sources, in particular for what regards the exact merging frequency of the DWDs, which introduces a frequency cutoff that is crucial to determine the S/N and the localization precision.
+A small variation of the frequency cutoff implies a considerable change in the S/N and localization quality. \item A precise modelization of the waveform, which is heavily affected by mass effects and does not correspond to a pure general relativity waveform, especially in the latter phases of the merging.
+Since this last phase could account for a significant fraction of the S/N of the event, it's essential to produce a set of reliable approximants. \end{itemize}

 In properly covering the parameter space, this future modelizations should consider with care in particular the systems within the super-Ch branch, for the reasons explained before.
 Already a coarse-grained sampling of the super-Ch branch would be of great utility to clarify the merging frequency indetermination issue, which represents by far the main uncertainty in the foreseen performances of LGWA.